What is UV?

 Step 2: Initialize a new repository

 In this example, I have started with a new repository, uv_repo.
-I am calling it a repository but it is just an empty directory.
+I am calling it a repository but it is just an empty directory at this stage.

 claudiadeluna in ~/Indigo Wire Networks/Claudia de Luna/scripts/python/2025/uv_repo